What is Liqueur

-It is used when soft and delicate fruits are used as flavoring agents in the preparation of liqueur.
+The maceration process is used when soft and delicate fruits are used as flavoring agents in the preparation of liqueur.
 In this method, the flavoring agents are soaked in cold spirits for a long time to gain maximum flavor.

 Flavor and color are extracted during this process.
 When the maceration is over, the liqueur is transferred and filtered.

-This is maceration in warm spirit maintained at a constant temperature for several days.
+This is maceration in a warm spirit maintained at a constant temperature for several days.
 This method extracts more flavor quickly than any other method.